 What happened:

-In the latter half of Session 20, I noticed an issue with hashtags returning fallback values.
-Checking Cloud Run logs, I understood that the “169Pi API was not responding” but the session hung up before I realized the URL was incorrect.
+Late in Session 20, noticed an issue with hashtags returning fallback values.
+Cloud Run logs indicated “169Pi API not responding,” but the session hung up before I realized the URL was incorrect.

 Cause:

-When external APIs fail, always check the default values in the official SDK first.
+When external APIs fail, always check the official SDK’s default values first.
 The code is more reliable than the documentation.

 English Hashtag Empty Array Issue